Kuantan: Secondary schools

 Secondary school (high school) education is provided by Sekolah Menengah Kebangsaan (National Secondary School) (e.g., SMK Air Putih), Sekolah Menengah Jenis Kebangsaan (National-type School) Chinese primary schools and Religious schools (e.g., SMA Al-Ihsan).
 All follow the syllabus and curriculum provided and regulated by the Malaysian Ministry of Education (Kementerian Pendidikan Malaysia).

-Alternatives to national education are provided by international schools which do not follow the Malaysian education curriculum.
-This includes the International School of Kuantan, grades K to 12.
+Alternatives to national education are provided by international schools which follow international curriculums such as Cambridge and US Common Core.
+This includes Regent International School (Cambridge) and the International School of Kuantan (US Common Core), grades K to 12.

 Transportation

 Land

 Kuantan is connected to Kuala Lumpur via the East Coast Expressway and Karak Expressway.
 Kuantan is now more accessible by road transportation than before, primarily because of the opening of East Coast Expressway.
 The East Coast Expressway, which begins in Gombak, Selangor and ends near Kuala Terengganu, also links Kuantan to other major towns in Pahang.

 Besides Kuala Terengganu and Kota Bharu, the other two capitals of the east coast, the scenic coastal road (Federal Route 3) also runs southward through Pekan, Kuala Rompin, Mersing before terminating in Johor Bahru just before the interchange to Singapore.
 This route winds through verdant forests and small coastal towns, and a stretch of beautiful quiet beaches at Rompin and Lanjut.
 Alternatively, Tun Razak Highway Federal Route 12 that runs from the town of Segamat, Johor to Gambang and proceeding to Gambang-Kuantan Highway Federal Route 2 also connects Kuantan with Johor Bahru.

 Kuantan Bypass is a highway that runs from Kuantan Port to Kuantan Airport.
 Interchange are available at Bandar Indera Mahkota, Bandar Damansara Kuantan, East Coast Expressway, Jerangau Highway Federal Route 14, Semambu and major roads.

 Alternatively, express buses to Kuantan depart from Kuala Lumpur.
 Tickets for these buses are available from Hentian Pekeliling or Terminal Bersepadu Selatan (TBS) in Kuala Lumpur.
 These express buses will stop at the Terminal Kuantan Sentral at Bandar Indera Mahkota.
 There's local bus services stationed at the bus stop in Kuantan General Market near the Darul Makmur Stadium.
 This station provides services to Cherating, Pekan and nearby destinations.
 RapidKuantan buses are accessible to most places in Kuantan even from Pekan, the neighbouring town and from Kemaman in Terengganu.
 The main stop centre of RapidKuantan is near the General Market (Pasar Besar) and the Darul Makmur Stadium.